halnziye/ASUS-X515JAB-Hackintosh/README.md

 Camera (I don't know why either.)

 HDMI Port (Probably because it doesn't exist on the actual Mac using Ice Lake.)

+It appears that the battery is not optimized.